rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 A multisig protocol is a written guide that you and your trusted contacts can follow.
 Below are the essential steps to create and implement one:

 1. **Choose Your Multisig Setup**:
-   - Decide on the key configuration (e.g., 2-of-3, 3-of-5) based on your security needs.
-A 2-of-3 setup balances security and convenience, while 3-of-5 offers greater redundancy.
+    - Decide on the key configuration (e.g., *2-of-3*, *3-of-5*) based on your security needs.
-   - Use reputable hardware wallets like Coldcard or SeedSigner, which support multisig.
-Coldcard excels with air-gapped operation and PSBT (Partially Signed Bitcoin Transactions) support, while SeedSigner offers a DIY, open-source approach.
+    - Use reputable signing devices like Coldcard or SeedSigner, which support multisig.

-2. **Select Wallet Software**:
     - Choose software that supports multisig, such as [Electrum](https://electrum.org/), [Sparrow Wallet](https://sparrowwallet.com/), or [Specter](https://specter.solutions/).
 These tools coordinate key setup and transaction signing.
-   - Verify software integrity (e.g., check signatures) to avoid malicious versions.

-3. **Distribute Keys Securely**:
+2. **Distribute Keys Securely**:
     - Store each key in a separate, secure location (e.g., personal safe, safety deposit box, or with a trusted collaborator).
 Use tamper-evident storage to detect unauthorized access.
     - Avoid digital backups that could be hacked, and never store keys together.

-4. **Document Your Protocol**:
+3. **Document Your Protocol**:
-   - Write a clear, step-by-step guide covering setup, transaction signing, key recovery, and inheritance.
+    - Use a clear, step-by-step guide covering setup, transaction signing, key recovery, and inheritance.
 Include wallet software versions, hardware details, and contact information for trusted parties.
     - Store the protocol securely (e.g., encrypted or in a physical safe) and share relevant sections with heirs or collaborators.

-5. **Test Your Setup**:
+4. **Test Your Setup**:
     - Perform small test transactions to verify your protocol, including signing with multiple keys and recovering funds from backups.
     - Simulate failure scenarios (e.g., losing one key) to ensure your recovery process works.